 This Day In Writing History

-On August 27th, 1871, the famous American writer and journalist Theodore Dreiser was born.
+On August 27th, 1871, the famous American writer Theodore Dreiser was born.
 He was born in Terre Haute, Indiana, the twelfth of thirteen children.
 The popular songwriter Paul Dresser was Dreiser's older brother.

 In 1889, Dreiser entered Indiana University, but he flunked out a year later.
 Several years after flunking out of university, Theodore Dreiser became a journalist, writing first for the Chicago Globe, then for the St. Louis Globe-Democrat.

 He wrote articles about famous writers such as Nathaniel Hawthorne and John Burroughs and interviewed public figures such as Andrew Carnegie and Thomas Edison.
-On December 28th, 1898, Dreiser married his girlfriend, Sara White.
+On December 28th, 1898, he married his girlfriend, Sara White.
 The couple separated in 1909, but never divorced.

 In 1900, Theodore Dreiser's acclaimed first novel, Sister Carrie, was published.
 The controversial novel told the story of 18-year-old Caroline "Carrie" Meeber, a young girl living an unhappy life in rural Wisconsin.